 The Vacheron Constantin Overseas has been a bit of a hot topic over the last couple of years, ever since the initial unveiling of its redesign in 2016.
 New in-house calibers, a refreshed overall design, and a very clever quick-change strap system were all part of the equation, and aside from a few gripes over the chronograph and the displacement of date indication from a dual disc configuration at 12 o’clock to a much more conventional (and a bit boring) single disc display at 4:30, the updated line has been very well received.
-For 2018, Vacheron has updated another pair of models from the collection, most notably the Overseas Dual Time, whose dial layout (as you can see here) has been significantly altered when compared to its predecessor.
+For 2018, the brand has updated another pair of models from the Vacheron Constantin collection, most notably the Overseas Dual Time, whose dial layout (as you can see here) has been significantly altered when compared to its predecessor.
 Having spent a few weeks with this new gem on the wrist, we’re going to dive into a more in-depth examination of this crisp new model.

 Here is an over of the Vacheron Constantin Overseas Dual Time.